2K

 decennial census

-Population count required by the constitution every ten years, completed by the end of the first year of each decade.
+Population count required by the constitution every ten years, completed by the

 Jump: Census Apportionment